liam-hart/liam-hart.github.io/content/authors/admin/_index.md

     summary: |
       Working at Planet Rock was more than just a job–it was a formative chapter in my life.
 I gained confidence, leadership, and hands-on teaching experience, all while finding a lifelong sport and community that continue to energize me.
 Climbing challenges me physically, sparks creativity, and connects me socially, all of which fuel my well-being and give me the focus and energy I bring to my academic work.

-# Skills
-#   All custom .svg files are in media/icons/hero
 skills:
   - name: Technical Skills
     items:
       - name: Deep Learning in Python